 Welcome to the official Choros website.
-Our objective is to foster community-building discussion that broadens individual perspectives on questions regarding gender and sexuality in light of the Christian faith.
+We are an organization at Taylor University that seeks to foster community-building discussion around questions regarding gender and sexuality in light of the Christian faith.
 For more details, see our About page.

 In the early morning hours of Sunday, June 12, 2016, an armed man entered an LGBT nightclub celebrating Latinx Night in Orlando, Florida, and opened fire.
 49 lives were lost in what became the worst shooting in American history.